eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

   - update the [ChangeLog](../ChangeLog.md)
   - generate options documentation and xsd schemata for configuration files using `tools/build_config/rebuildConfigDocsAndXsd.py`
+- update `tools/build_config/templates.py` to include any tools that were added or had their compatibility fixed since the last release
 - check the internal tests (same procedure as above), especially the (to be) published scenarios
 - GitHub